What are pubic lice?

 How are they spread?

-Pubic lice are spread by skin-to-skin contact with someone who has lice.
 Pubic lice cannot jump or fly.
-Pubic lice are most often spread through sexual contact, but may also spread by sharing clothing, bedding or towels of someone who has pubic lice.
+Pubic lice are most often spread through close person-to-person contact, sexual contact, and may also spread by sharing clothing, bedding or towels of someone who has pubic lice.
 Condoms do not prevent the spread of pubic lice.

 What are the symptoms?

-The itching can be worse at night.
 The bites may also become infected, causing irritation and painful swelling.
 Bites from the lice can cause a rash or small bluish spots on your skin.
-The spots may last for several months, even after all lice have been treated or killed.
+The spots may last for some time, even after all lice have been treated or killed.

 You will also likely see tiny tan-coloured specks on your pubic hair that cannot be pulled off.
 These specks are the eggs laid by the lice called nits.